Continue Education with Custom Conferences

 Let’s recap a past regional anesthesia conference, so you can have a more detailed understanding of what you could expect.
 The Block Buddy team held a private conference at Henry Community Health to teach their staff about ultrasound-guided nerve block techniques.
 There was a great group of around two dozen CRNAs and SRNAs in attendance.
 The regional anesthesia conference began at 7:30AM with a detailed presentation about Infraclavicular Blocks, PECS, and Serratus Plane Blocks.
 Next, we did an hour-long Skills Lab to give the group an opportunity for some hands-on learning.
 Then at 9:30AM, we discussed TAP, Rectus Sheath, and Transversalis Fascia Blocks.
 And finally, we wrapped up the morning session with a lesson regarding the Erector Spinae Block.

-After a lunch break, we engaged with the group again for an 1.5-hour long Skills Lab.
+After a lunch break, we engaged with the group again for a 1.5-hour long Skills Lab.
 Then, we presented the PENG Block, Adductor Canal Block, and Popliteal Sciatic Block.
 We concluded the evening with another Skills Lab to cover the final nerve blocks that we covered that day.
 Photos of the regional anesthesia conference are below.
-For FAQs about conference or to contact us for more information, visit our Conference Support page.
+For FAQs about a conference or to contact us for more information, visit our Conference Support page.